EspeIgira/Password-Locker/README.md

 Terminal

-Any need of using this Application, You can clone it.(See link below) https://github.com/EspeIgira/Password-Locker.git
+Any need of using this Application, You can clone it.(See link) https://github.com/EspeIgira/Password-Locker.git

 ## Technologies Used